leyserkids/connect-ensure-login/README.md

 # connect-ensure-login

+THIS REPO WAS OPTIMIZED FOR LeySerKids, A BRAND OF GRAPECITY INC.

 This middleware ensures that a user is logged in.
 If a request is received that is unauthenticated, the request will be redirected to a login page.
 The URL will be saved in the session, so the user can be conveniently returned to the